justeattakeaway/pie/.changeset/shy-snails-dress.md

 "@justeattakeaway/pie-modal": patch
 ---

-[Fixed] - scroll lock behaviour for Safari
+[Fixed] - scroll lock issue for Safari when the modal is opened while the page is scrolled